 The Project Switcher is a small but nifty enhancement to the code editor that makes it easier to work with files that are shared between multiple projects within the same solution.

-Different projects might have different Conditional Defines or References, or might even be targeting different Platforms, so when you are writing code, it is important that the source file is seen in the context of the right project, so that the editor can highlight and gray out the right sections of \$IF'ed code, and show the proper elements in Code Completion.
+Different projects might have different Conditional Defines or References, or might even be targeting different Platforms, so when you are writing code, it is important that the source file is seen in the context of the right project, so that the editor can highlight and gray out the right sections of \$IF'ed code, and show the proper elements in Code Completion and other editor smarts.

 Project Switcher helps with this in two ways: